 South Asia’s gradually diminishing precious water resources are further at stake due to regional hydro-politics while Indian rigidity and hoax playing affairs given rise to the possibility of inter-state conflict with Pakistan.

 Situational gravity could be understandable through Islamabad’s message to Delhi, in which as a state policy, Pakistan termed any (Indian) act of curbing western water flows to Pakistan as an “act of war”.
-On September 26th, 2016 – during a policy brief to the senate, on threats of revocation of Indus Water Treaty (IWT) by India, adviser to the prime minister on foreign affairs Sartaj Aziz told, “Its (IWT) revocation can be taken as an act of war or a hostile act against Pakistan”.
+On September 26th, 2016 – during a policy brief to the Senate, on threats of revocation of Indus Water Treaty (IWT) by India, adviser to the prime minister on foreign affairs Sartaj Aziz told, “Its (IWT) revocation can be taken as an act of war or a hostile act against Pakistan”.

 Water Availability in South Asia

 South Asia; the home of river Indus and its 5 major tributaries i.e. (Chenab, Jhelum, Ravi, Beas and Sutlej) are major source of water supply for India and Pakistan; two major regional players of the region but since partition the two countries have been engaged in a prolonged dispute over sharing of water resources.
 Today, water security has become a major concern for Pakistan as its per capita water availability is expected to decrease drastically in future.
-On the other end effective utilization of water resources has become a necessity for India to meet the hydrological demands.
-Therefore during recent years the dispute over water sharing is a significant factor that has intensified the tension between the two neighbors that have been engaged in contention since partition over several issues.
+On the other end, effective utilization of water resources has become a necessity for India to meet the hydrological demands.
+Therefore during recent years, the dispute over water sharing is a significant factor that has intensified the tension between the two neighbours that have been engaged in contention since partition over several issues.

 Origin of Dispute